 This month’s Inside Business Law highlights the work of the Section’s Leadership Development Committee, which is charged with helping Committee Chairs and other Committee leaders be effective leaders of their Committees and the Section, and with helping Committees identify, recruit, and train future leaders.
 At the Section’s Annual Meeting in Chicago (September 17–19, 2015), the Leadership Development Committee is sponsoring a boot camp for Subcommittee Chairs and will host an informal discussion with current Section leaders.
-Click here to find the schedules for these sessions and other meetings and programs at the Section Annual Meeting.

 * * *